 Intelligent Visual Computing: A Neural Network Approach

-This course covers deep learning and AI methods for 3D computer graphics, 3D computer vision, and mixed reality.
-It introduces students to a wide range of problems related to the processing and creation of visual content: 3D models, scenes, animations, images, and video.
+This course covers deep learning methods for 3D computer graphics and 3D computer vision.
+It introduces students to a wide range of problems related to the processing and creation of visual content, including 3D models, scenes, animations, and images.
 For each problem, the course describes state-of-the-art learning-based solutions based on recent research findings.
-Topics include 3D shape classification, segmentation, correspondences, reconstruction, synthesis, deformations, texture synthesis, animation, and neural rendering.
+Topics include 3D deep learning, 3D object recognition, segmentation, correspondences, 3D object and scene reconstruction, image synthesis, 3D shape synthesis, animation, and neural rendering.
 Students review research papers, and complete 5 programming assignments in Python/PyTorch.
 Students taking the 674 section will also work on an open-ended course project related to the topics covered in this course.

 CMPSCI graduate students: there are no prerequisites for CMPSCI graduate students, although familiarity with probability, statistics, linear algebra, undergraduate computer graphics and machine learning is essential!